 The site with the most visibility and complexity of work is at Patton Park and along Brittain Creek.
-Phase one of the Patton Park project will begin mid-October with sanitary sewer upgrades occurring first.
+Phase one of the Patton Park project began mid-October 2019 with sanitary sewer upgrades occurring first.
 The existing 18" clay sewer line will be replaced with a 24" PVC line.
 A portion of the walking trail at Patton Park will be inaccessible during construction and signage will be posted to alert park users.

 In addition to stream buffer enhancements and invasive species removal, the Patton Park project will also involve the construction of a stormwater wetland.

 The existing pond within the park drains an adjacent parking lot but does not provide stormwater treatment in the area.
 The water is especially turbid, or muddy, and engineering staff have plans to make the area more functional and aesthetically pleasing.
 Modifications to the pond will convert it into a stormwater wetland accompanied by wildlife observation decks and educational signage.
 Later in the project, a bioswale and a section of permeable pavement will be installed in the parking area to better manage stormwater.
 The City of Hendersonville was awarded a NC-319 Grant from the NC Department of Environmental Quality to help fund a portion of the new stormwater control measures in Patton Park.